Harald Vilimsky

 Harald Vilimsky (born 22 July 1966) is an Austrian politician and Member of the European Parliament (MEP) from Austria.
 He is a member of the far-right Freedom Party of Austria, part of the Patriots for Europe.

 Early life

-Vilimsky's mother was a nurse and raised him together with his stepfather, an insurance broker, in the Vienna district of Favoriten.
+Vilimsky's was born in Vienna.
+His mother was a nurse and raised him together with his stepfather, an insurance broker, in the Vienna district of Favoriten.
 He never met his biological father, and was 16 years old when his mother died.
 After lower school, he attended a commercial academy and graduated there.
 He then studied economics and dropped out.
 From 1988 to 1990 he attended a university course in public relations at the University of Vienna.

 Early political career

 After completing his university course, Vilimsky worked in various positions as a press officer.
 First, he worked for the Road Safety Board for a year, then from 1991 Vilimsky was press officer in the FPÖ National Council club.
 In 1995, the then FPÖ regional party chairman Rainer Pawkowicz brought him into the club of the FPÖ state parliament and municipal council faction in Vienna City Hall.
 There he met his future mentor and friend Heinz-Christian Strache.
 After Strache was elected as Vienna FPÖ chairman in March 2004, Harald Vilimsky became regional party secretary of the Vienna FPÖ and became key to many of the party's election programmes.